ShowPitekkate/appinventor-sources-ewpatton/appinventor/docs/markdown/reference/components/legomindstorms.md

 {:id="Ev3GyroSensor.Mode" .text} *Mode*
 : Returns the mode of the sensor.

+{:id="Ev3GyroSensor.Name" .text .ro .bo} *Name*
+: Gets the name of the Ev3GyroSensor.

 {:id="Ev3GyroSensor.SensorPort" .text .do} *SensorPort* : Specifies the sensor port that the sensor is connected to.
  **Must be set in the Designer.**